MaximEsin/todo/README.md

 #Description

 In this app a user can write ToDo things and they will be stored in LocalStorage and appear in his list.

 #Functionality

-User can store ToDos
+User can store ToDos.
-User can move tasks between columns
+User can move tasks between columns.
 User can remove ToDo from his list.

 #Stack